How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Can I maintain both CNM and WHNP certifications simultaneously?

 Yes, graduates of dual-focus programs can maintain both certifications, though each credential requires separate maintenance requirements, continuing education, and renewal processes with different timelines.
+Dual certification significantly expands career opportunities and the scope of practice.

 What continuing education requirements apply to certified nurse-midwives?